My Bar for iPhone and iPod Touch

 (DOO-bo-nay)

 Originally marketed as Quinquina Dubonnet and created in Paris, France in 1846.
+Dubonnet is one of the mildest quinquinas, botanically speaking.
 Since World War Two, all Dubonnet in the US market has been produced under license in Kentucky by the Heaven Hill Distillery, and there are questions about the integrity of the product.
+The European product is generally regarded as exemplary.

 Note that the classic Dubonnet wine is the “rouge” (red) expression.
 The “blanc” (straw-colored) product is a peculiar American market spinoff.